-The first piece of pursuing legal action against a driver who caused an accident from texting while driving is to prove that driver’s negligence.
+The first piece of pursuing legal action against a driver who caused an accident by texting while driving is to prove the driver’s negligence.
 You, as the plaintiff, will need to show that the distracted driver, the defendant, failed to use reasonable care to prevent themselves and others from experiencing harm.
 Texting while driving certainly meets this threshold, as it’s proven to increase the chances of an accident.
-If the defendant received a citation for distracted driving at the time of the collision, they are presumed negligent, and the burden falls to them to prove otherwise.
+If the defendant received a citation for distracted driving at the time of the collision, they are presumed negligent, and the burden falls on them to prove otherwise.

 If they did not receive a citation, it can be difficult to prove that they were texting while driving.
 Your Allentown car accident attorney may begin by reviewing the defendant’s phone records to see if there is a proven timeline of a text being sent at the time of the collision.
 Allentown car accident lawyers may also obtain a copy of the police report of the accident or speak to witnesses in order to gather additional evidence for your case.

 Common Injuries From a Texting While Driving Accident

 Injuries caused by motor vehicle accidents involving texting can run the gamut from mild to severe.

 - Traumatic brain injury.
 TBIs typically occur when the head experiences a blow or impact of some kind, causing damage to the brain.
 Car accidents are one of the most common sources of TBIs.